WHAT ARE YOU DOING DIFFERENTLY?

 What spurred you to give up your day job to make this work?
 How did you come with the idea; how did you spot the problem in the first place?
 Your back-story and the often bumpy road to launch can be the talking point that adds the colour.

-For print and online media, the photo that goes with the story is almost as important as the content of the story.
+For print and online media, the photo that accompanies the story is almost as important as the story itself.

 What will your photo be?